Skip to content

 # Code formats

-'.py', '.js', '.ts', '.java', '.go', '.rs',
+'.py', '.js', '.ts', '.java', '.go', '.rs'

 }

-Step 2: Path Traversal Defense Patterns
+Path Traversal Defense Implementation

 Define patterns that indicate potential security threats: